 The Civil Air Patrol (CAP) is a federally funded non-profit organization that serves as the official auxiliary of the U.S. Air Force.
-Dating back to the 1940s, the primary mission of this military support organization is to provide emergency services, to include disaster relief and search and rescue by ground and air.
+Dating back to the 1940s, the primary mission of this military support organization is to provide emergency services, including disaster relief and search and rescue by ground and air.
 Civil Air Patrol is also responsible for aerospace education and cadet programs that include awards and promotions for its youth volunteers.

 In providing disaster relief, the Civil Air Patrol partners with other organizations such as the American Red Cross, the Federal Aviation Administration (FAA), the Federal Emergency Management Agency (FEMA), and the U.S. Coast Guard, to name a few.
-Among the disasters this organization responds to are hurricanes, floods, tornadoes and earthquakes.
+Among the disasters, this organization responds to are hurricanes, floods, tornadoes, and earthquakes.

-Just as with any branch of service, we thank the dedicated volunteer Patriots of our Civil Air Patrol for their service!
+As with any branch of service, we thank the dedicated volunteer Patriots of our Civil Air Patrol for their service!